 Our photo gallery shows how Kite Flight suits all ages.
 There are chances to learn and enjoy the freedom of racing with the wind into flight.

 The Park adds other activities to expand the joy.
 This year, Operation Gratitude offers a letter writing station to honor veterans.
 And the New York Public Library branch features book highlights.

-With Kite Flight for Peace and Human Rights 2019, FDR Four Freedoms Park becomes more than a beautifully sculpted landscape washed in sun.
-From 11:00 a.m until 4:00 on September 28th, it lifts off as a beacon of joy on Roosevelt Island.
+With Kite Flight for Peace and Human Rights 2019, FDR Four Freedoms Park became more than a beautifully sculpted landscape washed in sun.
+From 11:00 a.m until 4:00 on September 28th, it lifted off as a beacon of joy on Roosevelt Island.